Justin-Toth/Reader_Stripped/Database/README.md

      docker-compose up -d
      ```
    - This will create and start the necessary Docker containers, including the MariaDB container.
+   - Docker network is also instantiated for groundwork towards containerizing other components into docker

 2. **Access the Database**: